-- ENCORE 305: ER+ Advanced Breast Cancer—Biomarker and Efficacy Trial.
-This Phase 2 clinical trial is designed as a randomized, double-blind, placebo-controlled, trial of fulvestrant with or without entinostat in 180 patients with ER+ postmenopausal, locally advanced breast cancer.
-The trial is intended to confirm the association between a potential biomarker of entinostat activity and clinical outcome identified in ENCORE 301.
+- ENCORE 305: HR-positive Advanced Breast Cancer—Biomarker and Efficacy Trial.
+This Phase 2 clinical trial is designed as a randomized, double-blind, placebo-controlled, trial of fulvestrant with or without entinostat in 180 postmenopausal women with HR-positive, locally advanced breast cancer.
+The trial is intended to further study the association between a potential biomarker of entinostat activity and clinical outcome identified in ENCORE 301.
 In addition, we expect the trial to inform us as to whether the clinical benefit observed in combination with exemestane in ENCORE 301 can be extended to a second hormone therapy, fulvestrant.
 The primary endpoint of the trial is PFS.
 We anticipate initiating this trial in mid-2014 with interim PFS data expected in late 2015.